Felicita (musician)

-Dominik Dvorak (born 1987), known by their stage name felicita (stylized in all lowercase), is a London-based record producer and DJ.
-Felicita came to prominence through early collaborations with Nabihah Iqbal, Palmistry and Sophie.
+Dominik Dvorak (born 1987), known by their stage name felicita (stylized in all lowercase), is an English record producer and DJ based in London.
+They came to prominence through early collaborations with Nabihah Iqbal, Palmistry and Sophie.
 In 2014, they released the Frenemies EP with Gum Artefacts on digital platforms and vinyl.

 They have worked with A. G. Cook under the collaborative alias Lipgloss Twins on the PC Music label and in early 2016, they were officially signed to PC Music as a solo act.
 They released the A New Family EP in October 2016 on the label.
 Felicita's debut album hej! was released on 3 August 2018.

 Career

 Early years and breakthrough

 Felicita first received praise from music magazines and blogs in 2013 for the (>'.')># EP and the single "Chlo/Bring It".
 In 2014, the then-anonymous collaborative project Lipgloss Twins released the single "Wannabe" on PC Music to significant coverage.
 Later that year Frenemies, their first commercial EP, was released on Gum Artefacts to positive reviews from Pitchfork and Resident Advisor.